-Administration, Room 315
+Phone 402-872-2224 Administration, Room 315

 The Campus Assessment, Response and Evaluation (CARE) Team is charged with assessing circumstances, enhancing communication, and initiating appropriate responses to specific behavioral problems or concerns that involve students.
-The CARE Team is co-chaired by the Associate Vice President for Student Affairs with members including the Director of Residence Life, Director of Student Services, Tutoring/ADA Coordinator, Licensed Student Counselor(s), Security Supervisor, and Faculty Representatives.
+The CARE Team is co-chaired by the Vice President for Enrollment Management and Student Affairs and the Dean of Student Life with members including the Director of Residence Life, Educational Support and Disability Services Coordinator, Licensed Student Counselor(s), Security Supervisor, and a representative from Academic Affairs.
 Other individuals may be asked to participate in meetings based upon the situation.